AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

     <span class="definition-number">5.</span> <em>(React Server-Side RSC)</em> To execute function components in order to generate flight (payload) data intended to be sent to the client which will use it to build the Virtual DOM.
   </dd>
 </dl>

+Notice similarities across the React definitions?
+For React rendering *always* means "executing function components".
+And client and server components *both* mean "building the Virtual DOM".

 ## Streaming Flight Data